 The wyman rode a shelty to see she-familiar,

-and it was a very beautiful day.
+and it was without doubt a beautiful day,

 stinking of blood and fur and cattle and iron,